-With more than 7,000 currently known HLA protein types, perfect matches are rare and often only found when the donor is able to use his own stem cells.
+With more than 7,000 currently known HLA protein types, perfect matches are rare and often only found when the donor is able to use his or her own stem cells.
 Cord blood stem cells are always a perfect match for the child and have many advantages over similar stem cells from other sources.
 If the patient does not have stored cord blood, the patient may be able to acquire and use stem cells from the bone marrow or peripheral blood as an alternative.
 If the patient is able to use his or her own stem cells, it is called an autologous transplant, or autotransplant.

 Unfortunately, the patient’s health and ability to provide his or her own bone marrow or peripheral blood stem cells or the health of the stem cells themselves may limit transplantations to third-party donors, and finding even a partial-match third party donor can be difficult.
 If the patient is able to find matching donor, it will be an allogeneic transplant, or allotransplant.